elpis-lab/ycb_dataset/README.md

 ## Procedure
 Here is the procedure of how this repository is made.

 - The dataset is downloaded from the [YCB dataset website](https://www.ycbbenchmarks.com/) with script `download_ycb_dataset.py` provided by [ycb-tools](https://github.com/sea-bass/ycb-tools/tree/main).
-Only models with Google 16K are used.
+Only textured models with Google 16K are used.
 - The urdf files are generated with scripts `build_object_library.py` and `object_urdf.py` provided by [object2urdf](https://github.com/harvard-microrobotics/object2urdf).
 - The mass of each object is manually set based on the provided mass [form](http://www.ycbbenchmarks.com/wp-content/uploads/2015/09/object-list-Sheet1.pdf).
 The inertia of all objects are simply diagonal matrix with value 1e-3.
 - All the texture images are compressed to 80% JPG with image size unchanged with `image_compressor.py`.
 This should improve simulation performance and save space without affecting the vision pipeline.

 ## Models not included
-This repository only includes models that include Google 16K.
+This repository only includes models with Google 16K.
 The other models, shown as below, are not included.

 - models only with rgbd, not google_16k:
     - 001